Eishin Campus – High School

 01/11/1982

-Layout Process on Site, DrawingPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:ColorThe first precise hardline site plan, in two drafting versions, derived from flag position, calibrated and measured according to the tea-bush rows on the land, visible on the drawing, and as given from an aerial photo.
-A third version of ...
+Layout Process on Site, DrawingPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:ColorDigitizedThe first precise hardline site plan, in three drafting versions, derived from the position of the flags, calibrated and measured according to the tea-bush rows on the land, visible on the drawing, as given from an aerial photo.

 -